-With Halloween candy lying around and holidays coming up, what do the experts say about how and what to eat for a healthy body and fertility wellness?
-In other words, if you are wondering how much pecan pie our bodies can really handle and if those bread rolls really will make you gain weight, read on to learn what the research shows.
+With Halloween candy lying around and even more holidays coming up, what do the experts say about how and what to eat for a healthy body and fertility wellness?
+In other words, if you are wondering how much pie our bodies can really handle and how much those bread rolls really impact weight and health, read on to learn what the research shows.

 We humans like to simplify things as much as possible.
-We like to say things like 'fat is bad' and 'carbs are bad', but it's typically not that simple.
-Sure, sometimes it is, for example, we know smoking is bad and that eating too much sugar is bad.
+We like to say things like “fat is bad” and “carbs are bad,” but it's typically not that simple.
+Sure, sometimes it is.
+For example, we know smoking is bad (1) and that eating too much sugar is bad (2).
 But it's not so simple with most things in life.
 Honestly, with all the research that has come out over the past decades saying this or that, it seems like nothing has really changed.
-Here is a quote from the New Yorker that pretty much sums it up: "What this means for most of us is that common sense should prevail.
+This quote from the New Yorker pretty much sums it up: "What this means for most of us is that common sense should prevail.
 Eat and exercise in moderation; maintain a diet consisting of balanced amounts of protein, fat, and carbohydrates; make sure you get plenty of fruit and vegetables.
-And enjoy an occasional slice of chocolate cake" (source).
+And enjoy an occasional slice of chocolate cake" (3).

-While that makes sense, when trying to apply ‘balance and moderation’ to everyday life, it can get confusing: what exactly is balance and moderation?
+While that makes sense, apply ‘balance and moderation’ to everyday life, can be confusing: What exactly is balance and moderation?
 Let’s look at the research, particularly with regards to fertility.

 It's reasonable to moderate your meat intake and observe a few meat-free days per week.
 Although red meat may have nutritional value in the protein and iron content, alternative foods such as fish, poultry, beans, or legumes can provide similar benefits.

 While cutting out sugar won't help fix physical impediments such as cervical abnormalities or tubal blockages, it can help to minimize ovulatory dysfunction and promote a healthier you, pregnancy, and baby.
-A landmark study, The Nurses Health Study, which followed more than 18,000 women, looked at diet and lifestyle over an eight-year period among women hoping to conceive.
-The study revealed that women who ate a higher proportion of the easily digested carbs (simple or “fast” carbs), such as sugared soda drinks, white bread, and potatoes, increased their chances of developing ovulatory infertility.
+A landmark study, The Nurses Health Study, which followed more than 18,000 women, looked at diet and lifestyle over 8 years among women hoping to conceive.
+The study revealed that women who ate a higher proportion of the easily digested carbs (simple or “fast” carbs), such as sugary soda drinks, white bread, and potatoes, increased their chances of developing ovulatory infertility.
 Specifically, the results showed that women who ate a high-glycemic diet were 92% (yes 92%!) more likely to have ovulatory infertility.

 According to the American Heart Association (AHA), the maximum amount of added sugars you should eat in a day are: Men: 150 calories per day (37.5 grams or 9 teaspoons).
 Women: 100 calories per day (25 grams or 6 teaspoons).

-Long story short is avoid fad diets, stick to AHA recommended maximum amount of daily sugar, eat a balanced diet full of fruits, vegetables, and healthy grains.
+The short of it is to avoid fad diets, aim to stick to AHA recommended maximum amount of daily sugar, eat a balanced diet including vegetables, healthy grains and fruits.